Housing

 If You Don't Have Any Unearned Income

-If you get Housing Support, live in Supportive Housing and don't unearned income, follow these steps to see your countable income:
+If you get HSP, live in Supportive Housing and don't have any unearned income, follow these steps to see your countable income:

 1. If you have any earned income, subtract a $65 earned income exclusion from it.